 A Kickstarter for an animated OVA adaptation was announced in December 27th, 2016 and went live two days later.
 After launch, the kickstarter reached it's $100,000 goal within an hour, and finished a little shy of $1,000,000.
 A second campaign for those with PayPal and Stripe was launched a few days later, taking the total past that final stretch goal.
 The OVA was released ahead of schedule on December 21, 2017 due to an accidental early leak to some Kickstarter backers.

 A music video that was uploaded on 13 Febuary 2018 revealed that KOTOKO has been roped in to making music for future content.
+A spin-off TV series was teased in mid-2019, with the first episode premiering on July 6 at Anime Expo.
+The complete series aired starting in January 2020.
+A mobile game titled Nekoparaitennote is being developed by Yostar.

 The NEKOPARA series provides examples of: